TheMagicNacho/gin-sandbox/README.md

 # Notes on Gin
 - I think the listener and routing should occur on main.go
-- How can we multithread the listener?
 - the REST methods should be located in a separate file
-- How do we access a database next?
+- compiling the module to become a daemon.

 # Notes on Packages
 - a package is the same as a module in JS
 - Go will automatically export methods from a package (so long as the method is capitalized)
 - when running `go mod init <package_name>`, do not include a root directory unless publishing.
 The package name should be the root directory name.

+# Notes on dotenv
+- use this package "github.com/joho/godotenv"
+- go has built in support for environment variables, but not for dotenv.
+Hence the package.
+- create a helper function which reads env var and returns a string.

+# RFIs
+- How do I use headers?
+- How do I use cookies?
+- How do we access a database next?
+- How can we multithread the listener?

 # Genaric Notes
 Functions do not need to declare void.